Sienci-Labs/Resources/superlongboard/slb-manual.md

 ![](/_images/_superlongboard/_manual/slb_ma_p12_USB.jpg){.aligncenter .size-full}

 Keep in mind that setting up Ethernet is a bit more involved, and at the time of SLB launch we’ll be primarily aiming to support direct Ethernet communication from a computer to the SLB; not sending over a network.
-Also the SLBs STM32 chip isn't capable of supporting firmware flashing over Ethernet so keep the USB-C cable handy if you need to do any future updates or recover from a board reset.
+Also **the SLBs STM32 chip isn't capable of supporting firmware flashing over Ethernet so keep the USB-C cable handy if you need to do any future updates or recover from a board reset**.

 #### Ethernet on Windows